joe-vanleeuwen/theironyard.github.io/source/education/coderdojo/scratch/index.markdown

 <img src="/images/education/coderdojo/coderdojo-scratch-kids.jpg" style="border-radius: 3px;">

-### Website Basics: HTML and CSS

-In our after school website class, students learn internet fundamentals, how the browser works, and the basics of building things for the web.
-While gaining a working knowledge of both markup and CSS, kids will craft their very own website.
-(You'll have to print it out to put it on the fridge, mom and dad.)
+### CoderDojo: Scratch

+In the video game module, students learn a visual programming language called Scratch (developed by MIT).
+Kids learn programming fundamentals and video game basics, building their very own video game in the first few nights of class.

+**These classes are 100% free and run on the generous donation of volunteers time.** Spots are filled on a first-come-first-serve basis.

 ---
 <a id="schedule"></a>
 ### 2013 Greenville Schedule

-<a href="#" class="button"> September 10th - October 15th - sign up!</a>
+<a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-september-2013" class="button"> September 10th - October 15th</a>

-<a href="#" class="button"> November 5th - December 10th - sign up!</a>
+<a href="https://tito.io/the-iron-yard/greenville-coderdojo-scratch-november-2013" class="button"> November 5th - December 10th</a>

 ### 2013 Spartanburg Schedule

-<a href="#" class="button"> September 10th - October 15th - sign up!</a>
+<a href="https://tito.io/the-iron-yard/spartanburg-coderdojo-scratch-september-2013" class="button"> September 10th - October 15th</a>

-<a href="#" class="button"> November 5th - December 10th - sign up!</a>
+<a href="https://tito.io/the-iron-yard/spartanburg-coderdojo-scratch-november-2013" class="button"> November 5th - December 10th</a>

 ---
 <a id="faq"></a>
 ## FAQ

-#### My child is younger than 13.
-Is there any way he/she can take the class?

-If your child has completed CoderDojo Scratch, CoderDojo Electronics, or both, they may take this course.
-We don't accept students younger than 8 years old.
+#### Do I need to be in class with my child?

+If your child is younger than 13 years old, we require you to be in the class with them.
+Watch out, because you might just have more fun than they do.

 #### I registered interest in a full class.
 How will I know if my child gets in?